 Before diving in, let me first credit the featured image: it is the cover of How to Be Successful Without Hurting Men’s Feelings, an awesome illustrated book by Sarah Cooper (writer and comic based in NYC) full of funny, sarcastic, and too-true observations on how women toggle between being successful and being likable in the workplace.

-This Reddit discussion thread brought to the fore something I had never before experienced in the Mezcal industry.
-When I founded Erstwhile, I expected (but did not worry much) that as one of a small handful of female brand owners in the Mezcal industry, I might one day receive off-color commentaries from within this male dominated industry.
-And I am happy to report that I have found the Mezcal trade to be generally warm and supportive.
+This Reddit discussion thread brought to the fore something I had never before experienced in the mezcal industry.
+When I founded Erstwhile, I expected (but did not worry much) that as one of a small handful of female brand owners in the mezcal industry, I might one day receive off-color commentaries from within this male dominated industry.
+And I am happy to report that I have found the mezcal community to be generally warm and supportive.

 What I did not anticipate was that some men in the mezcal industry (and wider wine & spirits industry) would feel very threatened by Erstwhile’s energy and aesthetics, which are fundamentally tied to one of Erstwhile’s core social missions: empowerment of women in the mezcal / wine & spirits industry.

 Erstwhile, in comparison, expresses aesthetics that some consider to be more feminine.
-The connotation of gender in concepts like “design” and “aesthetics” is not limited to just the mezcal / wine & spirits industry.
+The connotation of gender in design and aesthetic choices is not limited to just the mezcal / wine & spirits industry.
 We see it in many other industries (e.g., perfume / cologne packaging and marketing for, respectively, men and women).

-Erstwhile’s “feminine” aesthetics include but are not limited to our logo, bottle design, online presence, and my in-person interactions at mezcal education / trade events / tastings.
+Erstwhile’s “feminine” aesthetics include but are not limited to our logo, bottle design, online presence, and my in-person interactions at trade events.
 My co-founder and I have strong aesthetic values, and we share these when promoting our mezcals.
-We believe, for example, that bottles and photos should not be an afterthought, and that, with thoughtful design, they can complement the mezcal within.
+We believe, for example, that bottles, photos and written narratives should not be an afterthought.
+We believe that, with thoughtful design, they can complement the mezcal within.

 My First Experience on Reddit